 There is only a handful of dessert recipes.

-Overall a good solid accessible Asian cookbook.
-It is ideal for beginners who have less than a hour to prepare a meal.
+Asian After Work by Adam Liaw is overall a good solid accessible Asian cookbook.
+It is ideal for beginners who have less than an hour to prepare a meal.

 Asian After Work by Adam Liaw

 Two Asian Kitchens is the first cookbook written by Adam Liaw, who was Australia’s MasterChef winner for 2010.
 It covers dishes from Japan, Malaysia, China, and Thailand, reflecting his heritage and where he has lived.

 The book is divided into four clear sections.
 The first section is the Pantry, which includes recipes for basic Asian style sauces, stock and pastes.
 The second section is techniques, which includes detailed instructions on making donburi, dumplings, sushi, stir-frying, fruit liquours and tempura.